 Global challenges such as fast technological changes, climate change and societal transformation disrupt existing market structures and business models.
 They challenge our current understanding of how markets work.
-As businesses adjust their practices to the changing market environment, the boundaries of the law and existing models of regulation are greatly influenced.
+As businesses adjust their practices to the changing market, the boundaries of the law and existing models of regulation are greatly influenced.
 Can private sustainability initiatives of firms escape competition law control?
 How should EU law regulate the sharing and platform economy, for example Airbnb or Uber?
-You will learn to analyze and reflect on these issues in the LLM in European Competition Law and Regulation.
+During this track you will learn to analyse and reflect on these issues.

-Graduates of this Master’s track will in particularly be qualified for an international career.
-Either in the EU institutions or with NGOs of EU Member States dealing with economic regulation and competition law.
-As well as private practice, either as practitioner in national and international law firms or as in-house-lawyer in national and international companies.
+Graduates of this track will in particularly be qualified for an international career.
+Either in the EU institutions or with NGOs of EU Member States dealing with economic regulation and competition law, as well as private practice.
+Either as practitioner in national and international law firms or as in-house-lawyer in national and international companies.